ScilifelabDataCentre/RDM-guidelines/content/topics/metadata.md

 Ontologies, controlled vocabularies and data dictionaries are used to standardize the language used to describe the metadata.
 Think of the many ways to write that the organism is human (human, Human, homo sapiens, H. sapiens, Homo Sapiens, man, etc), using an ontology such as <a href="https://www.ebi.ac.uk/ols/ontologies/ncbitaxon" target="_blank">NCBI taxonomy</a> unifies the language and makes it easier for both humans and machines to interpret and work with the data.
 While an ontology has a hierarchical structure (e.g. *homo sapiens* is a *mammalia* which is a *eukaryota*), a controlled vocabulary is an unstructured set of terms, but fills the same purpose, to standardize the language used.
 A <a href="https://help.osf.io/hc/en-us/articles/360019739054-How-to-Make-a-Data-Dictionary" target="_blank">Data Dictionary</a> is a user-defined way of describing what all the variable names and values in the data really mean.

-For a suggested list of ontologies appropriate for Life Science community please see <a href="https://fairsharing.org/search?recordType=terminology_artefact&status=ready&subjects=life%2520science" target="_blank">FAIRsharing.org</a>, filter on e.g. Domain.
+For a suggested list of ontologies appropriate for Life Science community please see FAIRsharing.org, filter on e.g. Domain.

 Below are ontology resources, adapted from Table 2 in *Griffin PC, Khadake J, LeMay KS et al. Best practice data life cycle approaches for the life sciences.
 F1000Research 2018, 6:1618.* doi: <a href="https://doi.org/10.12688/f1000research.12344.2" target="_blank">10.12688/f1000research.12344.2</a>: